 Opportunity Identification

-Dedicated coaches from The Hub will work with chosen innovators to identify their biggest area of opportunity to focus on during the fellowship.
-We recognize change is a constant for startups and can adjust the focus as needed.
+Fellows will identify a track of interest: Validation or Engagement Science.
+Dedicated coaches and advisors from The Hub will work with chosen innovators to identify their biggest area of opportunity to focus on throughout the fellowship.
+We recognize that change is a constant for early organizations and can adjust the focus as needed.

 If you are interested in applying for the Innovation Hub Fellowship, please submit your application online.
-Applications for our Spring 2025 cohort will close on November 25, 2024.
+Applications for our Fall 2025 cohort will close on June 13th, 2025.

-Interviews will be conducted by video conference between November and December 2024.
+Interviews and reference calls will be conducted by video conference between June and July 2025.

-Decisions will be sent out in December.
+Decisions will be sent out in early August.
 Any organization that interviews will receive detailed feedback on our decision.

 Yes, you will receive detailed feedback after every application you submit.
 We encourage you to apply for later Fellowship dates when applications open.